jmoiron/series-of-tubes/README.md

 # Series of Tubes

-Experiment in Item/Fluid/Power logistics.

-Intended as an addon for GregTech modern.
+Experiment in more dynamic Item/Fluid logistics for GregTech modern.